danielnilsson9/bbs-fw/README.md

 Connected to P121 on NEC MCU
 Connected to P0.6 on STC MCU

-#### Throttle
+#### Enable
-Only a connection between STC and NEC MCU.
+Direct connection between STC and NEC MCU.
-Not connected to actual throttle signal in any way.

 Connected to P150 on NEC MCU
-Connected to P2.0 on STC MCU which is (RSTOUT_LOW) probably to force throttle low on controller reset.
+Connected to P2.0 on STC MCU which is (RSTOUT_LOW) probably to force motor disable on STC MCU reset.
-Connected to P4.3 (PWM4_2) on STC MCU (power control output signal)
+Connected to P4.3 on STC MCU

 #### TX
 Connected to P73 (TXD) on NEC MCU